 It’s important to remember that grilling anything, especially fish, requires some practice as to when it is completely done.
 Obviously the size of the fillet and the temperature of the grill are the biggest factors as to the length of cook time.

 Fish can be grilled to be a bit rare as it will continue to cook when it is taken off of the grill (as meats do).
 Another reason for marinating is to help with keeping the fish moist throughout the cooking process as well as to add that extra level of flavor.
+Also, remember if you shut the vents of your grill right after you take the fillet off, you’ll have used charcoal for your next cook.

 Believe me, there is nothing more tasty than a fish fillet grilled the right way with the right amount of smoke flavor.
 It’s actually difficult to describe but once you taste it you will certainly be able to relate.
 I hope this article teaches you how to grill a whole fish fillet on a Weber Grill!